Find Affordable College Courses

 Boston, MA

-Boston University landed the #8 spot in the 2023 rankings for the most popular master’s degree chemistry programs.
+Boston University did quite well in this year’s ranking of the most popular places for chemistry students to get a master’s degree.
+It came in at #8 on the list.
 Boston U is a fairly large private not-for-profit school located in the city of Boston.

 Women make up 56% of the chemistry majors at the school.